 No Content Set

 Yes, Article 7 of the Law sets out exemptions.
 In particular:

-With respect to parcels, only those weighing 20 kg or less fall within the definition of a postal service and there is no requirement to hold a licence for providers of inbound parcel services on a commercial contract direct with a supplier.
+With respect to parcels, only those weighing 20 kg or less fall within the definition of a postal service.
+There is no requirement to hold a licence for providers of inbound parcel services on a commercial contract direct with a supplier.
 This means most parcel delivery is not subject to any licensing requirements in Jersey.

+No Content Set